MaCFP/macfp-db/Liquid_Pool_Fires/Waterloo_Methanol/Documentation/README.md

 [Weckman and Strong, 1996]  E.J.
 Weckman and A.B.
 Strong (1996)  Experimental Investigation of the Turbulence Structure of Medium-Scale Methanol Pool Fires, Combustion and Flame, 105:245-266.

 [Kaazempur-Mofrad, 1994] M.R.Kaazempur-Mofrad (1994)  Mean vorticity in a medium-scale acetone pool fire, MASc Thesis, University of Waterloo.

+#### Paper Archive
+Follow this [link](https://drive.google.com/drive/folders/0B9yTjU4F6jfGOEtxNm9Hb3FDZEE) to a list of papers related to the methanol pool fire experiments.